mattvonb/clj-flow-graph/README.md

-The clj-flow-graph.core namespace provides an implementation of a directed graph with weighted edges.
+Provides an implementation of a directed graph with weighted edges via the clj-flow-graph.core namespace.

-The clj-flow-graph.algo namespace provides an implementation of an algorithm for finding the max flow of a graph.
+A method for computing the maximum flow from a given source to a given sink in a given graph is provided by the clj-flow-graph.core namespace.

 E.g.:
     (require '[clj-flow-graph.core :as g]
              '[clj-flow-graph.algo :as algo])